PennLINC/babs/docs/source/preparation_container.rst

         --url /full/path/to/toybidsapp-${toybidsapp_version}.sif \
         toybidsapp-${toybidsapp_version_dash}

-Note the last argument is the *image ID* in the container DataLad dataset.
+Note the last argument is the *image NAME* in the container DataLad dataset.
 This string can only have characters and dashes in it.
-Remember what you assign as the *image ID* because you will copy it for argument ``--container_ds`` when ``babs-init``.
+Remember what you assign as the *image NAME* because you will copy it for argument ``--container_ds`` when ``babs-init``.

 (Optional) Step 3.
 Delete the original sif file